Pax Romana: Overview

-The Pax Romana began when Octavian (Augustus) defeated Mark Antony and Cleopatra in the Battle of Actium on 2 September 31 BC and became Roman emperor.
+For most historians, the Pax Romana began when Octavian (Augustus) defeated Mark Antony and Cleopatra in the Battle of Actium on 2 September 31 BC and became Roman emperor.
 He became princeps, or first citizen.
 Lacking a good precedent of successful one-man rule, Augustus created a junta of the greatest military magnates and stood as the front man.
 By binding together these leading magnates in a coalition, he eliminated the prospect of civil war.
 The Pax Romana was not immediate, despite the end of the civil wars, because fighting continued in Hispania and in the Alps.
 Nevertheless, Augustus closed the Gates of Janus (a ceremony indicating that Rome was at peace) three times, first in 29 BC and again in 25 BC.
 The third closure is undocumented, but Inez Scott Ryberg (1949) and Gaius Stern (2006) have persuasively dated the third closure to 13 BC with the commissioning of the Ara Pacis.
-At the time of the Ludi Saeculares in 17 BC the Concept of Peace was publicized, and in 13 BC was proclaimed when Augustus and Agrippa jointly returned from pacifying the provinces.
-The order to construct the Ara Pacis was no doubt part of this announcement.
+At the time of the Ludi Saeculares in 17 BC the Concept of Peace was publicized, and in 13 BC was proclaimed when Augustus and Agrippa jointly returned from pacifying Hispania and the Alps.
+The order to construct the Ara Pacis was probably part of this announcement.

-Augustus faced a problem making peace an acceptable mode of life for the Romans, who had been at war with one power or another continuously for 200 years.
 Romans regarded peace not as an absence of war, but as a rare situation which existed when all opponents had been beaten down and lost the ability to resist.
 Augustus' challenge was to persuade Romans that the prosperity they could achieve in the absence of warfare was better for the Empire than the potential wealth and honor acquired when fighting a risky war.
 Augustus succeeded by means of skillful propaganda.
 Subsequent emperors followed his lead, sometimes producing lavish ceremonies to close the Gates of Janus, issuing coins with Pax on the reverse, and patronizing literature extolling the benefits of the Pax Romana.

 After Augustus' death in AD 14, most of his successors as Roman emperors continued his politics.
 The last five emperors of the Pax Romana are known as the "Five Good Emperors".

 Influence on trade

 Roman trade in the Mediterranean increased during the Pax Romana.
 Romans sailed East to acquire silks, gems, onyx and spices.
-Romans benefited from large profits and incomes in the Roman empire were raised due to trade in the Mediterranean.
+Romans benefited from large profits, and incomes in the Roman empire were raised due to trade in the Mediterranean.

 As the Pax Romana of the western world by Rome was largely contemporaneous to the Pax Sinica of the eastern world by Han China, long-distance travel and trade in Eurasian history was significantly stimulated during these eras.